 Facts About Childhood Cancer

-- More than 95% of childhood cancer survivors will have a significant health related issue by the time they are 45 years of age (2); these health related issues are side-effects of either the cancer or more commonly, the result of its treatment.
+- More than 95% of childhood cancer survivors will have a significant health related issue by the time they are 45 years of age.
+These health related issues are side-effects of either the cancer or more commonly, the result of its treatment.

-- The average cost of a stay in a hospital for a child with cancer is $40,000 per stay
+- The average cost of a stay in a hospital for a child with cancer is $40,000.

-- Only 4% of federal government cancer research funding goes to children
+- Only 4% of federal government cancer research funding goes to study pediatric cancer.

 Funding A Cure

 Our Achievements & Efforts

 - 88% of total expenses are directly allocated to program services.

 - 4-star rated charity by Charity Navigator, a Gold Level by GuideStar for sound fiscal management, certified Best in America Charity, and received accreditation from the BBB Wise Giving Alliance.
 These are the highest ratings a nonprofit can receive.